 So if you think that Agile’s not for you, think again.
 It could be just what you need.

-Universities are diverse places, and different departments are often subject to different requirements, environments and key performance indicators.
+Universities are diverse places, and different departments are often subject to different requirements, contexts of working, and key performance indicators.
 Naturally then, each of the Cardiff University teams seeking Agile training had their own reasons for doing so.
 The development team, for example, were looking to improve their ‘nuts and bolts’ understanding of the approach in order to apply it to future projects, while the communications team were interested in the ways it could speed up their processes to avoid an unmanageable backlog of tasks building up.
 The dental department, by contrast, wanted to know how Agile could benefit their research and development programme, among other departmental activities.

 It was clear from the outset, therefore, that any training we delivered had to be tailored to provide the teams with practical, relevant advice about the things which mattered most to them.
 At the same time, however, we knew we couldn’t ignore the core principles of Agile – after all, any initiatives they launched would need to be underpinned by a solid theoretical foundation.